tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.13.md

 -

 # Recap
-- omenencounter the marks of the soliders expedition
+- omen: encounter the marks of the soldiers expedition

 # Impressions
    -